sksoumik/programming_notes/README.md

 > Thus, the index is a separate section that stores values of indexed column + pointer to the indexed row in a sorted order for efficient look-ups.

+##### Normalization

+Normalization is a **database design technique** that reduces data redundancy and eliminates undesirable characteristics like Insertion, Update and Deletion Anomalies.
+Normalization rules divides larger tables into smaller tables and links them using relationships.

+If a table is not properly normalized and have data redundancy then it will not only eat up extra memory space but will also make it difficult to handle and update the database, without facing data loss.
+Insertion, Updation and Deletion Anomalies are very frequent if database is not normalized.

+###### 1NF

+1. It should only have single(atomic) valued attributes/columns.
+2. All the columns in a table should have unique names.

+###### 2NF

+1. Should be in 1NF.
+2. Single column primary column.
+There should be no partial dependency.

+##### 3NF

+1. satisfy 2NF.
+2.

 # Target Value Types

 Categorical variables can be: